Texas Board of Nursing

 At the outset, investigations conducted by the Texas Board of Nursing are confidential and not subject to public disclosure.
 If an investigation progresses far enough without being dismissed, however, the case becomes public after the Board files formal charges against a nurse’s license.
 Eventually a case could proceed to a full-contested case hearing before an Administrative Law Judge and result in the drafting of a Proposal for Decision presented to the Board for their consideration.
 That being said, most cases with the BON are resolved through either a dismissal or an Agreed Order negotiated between the nurse and the Staff of the Board.
 Oftentimes this involves attending an informal conference in Austin with Board Staff.

-The attorneys at the Leichter Law Firm are well versed in the Board’s procedures and the likely outcomes for a given type of case and fact scenario.
+The attorneys at the Leichter Law Firm PC are well versed in the Board’s procedures and the likely outcomes for a given type of case and fact scenario.
 Through experience we are aware of little used procedural mechanisms and case resolutions which can result in the dismissal of a case or a non-public order.
 This knowledge and experiences helps keep the costs down for our clients as unnecessary attorney hours and other billing is not required to understand the basic statutes, regulations, and precedent applicable to a given case.

 If you have received a letter of investigation from the Texas Board of Nursing or are at any stage of the legal process with the Board you should consider retaining experienced legal counsel to protect your nursing license.
 Far too often simple mistakes or missteps by an unrepresented nurse result in a snowballing investigation or the imposition of a disciplinary order which could have been avoided.
 Furthermore, the disciplinary process involves a mire of statutes and regulations almost always weighted in the Board’s favor.
 Constitutional due process issues may also be implicated.
 An effective, successful defense of your license requires both familiarity with the medicine and nursing standards involved as well as a working knowledge of the applicable laws and their interaction with each other.
-If you have a case with Texas Board of Nursing, feel free to contact the nursing license defense attorneys of the Leichter Law Firm today at 512-495-9995.
+If you have a case with Texas Board of Nursing, feel free to contact the nursing license defense attorneys of the Leichter Law Firm PC today at (512) 495-9995.